 - For the vision of Singeetham Sreenivasa Rao who wrote, directed and co-produced the movie with his friend Shringar Nagaraj

-- The movie was released in 5 “languages” – they changed only the titles but separate censor certificates were obtained for individual languages.
+- The movie was released in 5 “languages” – they changed only the titles, but separate censor certificates were obtained for individual languages.
 It was called Pushpak in Hindi, Pushpaka Vimana in Kannada, Pushpaka Vimanamu in Telugu and Pushpaka Vimanam in Malayalam.

-- The hotel called Pushpak in the movie was actually Windsor Manor in Bangalore now owned by ITC.
+- The hotel called Pushpak in the movie was Windsor Manor in Bangalore now owned by ITC.

 - Pushpak (Hindi) won the National Award for Best Popular Film in 1988

-- The movie was lauded by critics and was screened in the Cannes (don’t know the details exactly).
+- The movie was lauded by critics and was screened in the Cannes (don’t know the details correctly).
 It is still making rounds in film festivals – last year it was taken to Shanghai Film Festival

 - Singeetham Sreenivasa Rao was arguably the most successful collaborator with Kamal Hassan – Raja Paarvai, Aboorva Sagotharargal, Michael Madana Kamarajan, Magalir Mattum, Kadhala Kadhala and Mumbai Express.